Neo-Mind/WARP/ItemNameColorSrvr.md

 **Example With slots**

+<video src="https://raw.githubusercontent.com/Neo-Mind/Wikages/base/WARP/Clips/INameClrRa_slotDemo.mp4" width="800" controls></video>

+**Example for Herc**

-<video src="https://raw.githubusercontent.com/Neo-Mind/Wikages/base/WARP/Clips/INameClrSrvr_slotDemo.mp4" width="800" controls></video>
+<video src="https://raw.githubusercontent.com/Neo-Mind/Wikages/base/WARP/Clips/INameClrHerc_slotDemo.mp4" width="800" controls></video>

 ## Client side
 > Available for all dates from **2010-08** to **2021-01**

 ## Server side
-> Currently only available for rA.
-WIP for Herc.
+> Available for both rA & Herc.

-> All the colors are read from a new db file (YAML file for rA).
+> All the colors are read from a new db file (YAML file for rA, Conf file for Herc).

 > Colors for all item names can be customized in the file irrespective of slotted or not.